 - 1 teaspoon fresh ginger , grated or minced

 - salt and pepper to taste

-- In a large bowl, combine the two cabbages, edamame, mango, and carrot.
+In a large bowl, combine the two cabbage and grated carrots.

 - In a small mixing bowl, whisk together the ingredients for the dressing.
 Taste and adjust seasoning to your liking.